 The origin

-According to the elderly, the tradition of making Cốm in Vòng village dates back a thousand years.
-One day, as the rice fields were ripening and the rice plants bent gracefully, a sudden storm swept through, causing the river to overflow and submerge the rice paddies.
-Crops were lost everywhere, and a sense of despair filled the air.
 Those who couldn’t bear to see their months of hard work go to waste immediately headed to the fallen rice fields, plucking young rice grains to bring home and dry as a means to ward off hunger.
-Fortunately, the unintended result of their efforts not only saved the village from famine but also produced a delicious, sweet, sticky, and fragrant treat.
+Fortunately, the fruit of their efforts not only saved the village from starvation but also brought them a delicious, sweet, sticky and fragrant dish.
 As a result, every year when the rice begins to ripen, the people of Vòng village harvest the rice to enjoy this delightful snack.

 How Vietnamese Green Rice is made